rayringston/IoT/Wireless Desk Lamp/README.md

 The MQTT broker is hosted by a Raspberry Pi, see [RPi MQTT Broker](IoT/RPi%20MQTT%20Broker) for more information, while the client is an ESP32.
 The ESP32

 ## MQTT Client
+The most important component of this project, was the ability to control the lamp wirelessly.
+To achieve this, I opted to use MQTT, since it is designed for small, low-distance networks of devices.
+A Raspberry Pi Model 2B is hosting a
 ## Relay Switching
 The relay is connected to an output pin on the ESP32 board, and is on a shield that includes a flyback diode and an optocoupler for reverse current protection.
 The relay is controlled by both the MQTT connection and the physical button on the lamp.
+The state of the relay is toggled by a button press, and can specific by an MQTT message.

 ## Button Control
 The button was the last feature included, and was initially an oversight of mine.
 Since I removed the physical switch on the lamp and replaced it with a relay, the lamp could only be controlled wirelessly, and as such was useless without an internet connection.
 The button is simply connected between GND and a GPIO pin of the ESP32, which must be configured to use the interal pullup resistor.

 Physical buttons tend to have a short period, called a bounce, where the signal from the button is unstable.
 In this bounce, there may be multiple instances where the button goes LOW-HIGH-LOW, and button presses may be counted multiple times with one press.
-The following code is my implentation of debouncing the push button.
+The following code is my implentation of debouncing the push button:>

 ```c++
 int reading = digitalRead(buttonPin);